 - one strong espresso

-How to make the best Espresso Martini
+How to make the perfect Espresso Martini

-Caffeine in an Espresso Martini?
+How much caffeine is in an Espresso Martini?

 How much alcohol is in an Espresso Martini?